influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ```

-That was a lot, but now we are ready to configure Kapacitor to run our code.
+That was a lot, but now we are ready to configure Kapacitor to run our
-Create a scratch dir for working through the rest of this guide.
+code.
+Create a scratch dir for working through the rest of this
+guide:

 ```sh
 mkdir /tmp/kapacitor_udf